icinganalysis/icinganalysis.github.io/content/NACA-TN-1855.md

 ## Citations

-NACA-TN-1855 is cited by the three NACA TN's cited directly in Appendix C of the FAA icing regulations, chapter 25 [^7].
+NACA-TN-1855 is one of the three NACA TN's cited directly in Appendix C of the FAA icing regulations, chapter 25 [^7].

-An online search (scholar.google.com) found 50 citations for
+An online search (scholar.google.com) found 50 citations for NACA-TN-1855.
-NACA-TN-1855.

 ## Notes